-- 1. Principal Contacts: Refer to Exhibit B of Master Coop Agreement Principal Contacts.
-Complete and add to this Operating Plan. - Personnel Policy: See Exhibit XX Supplemental Fire Department Resources.
+- 1. Principal Contacts: Refer to Exhibit B of Master Coop Agreement Principal Contacts. - 2.
+Personnel Policy: N/A See Exhibit XX Supplemental Fire Department Resources.
 List personnel to be mobilized under the terms of that Exhibit by name, position(s), and identified as Single Resource.
 While on assignment, these individuals are (XX) FD employees and the (XX) FD will be reimbursed for their actual costs. - 3.
 Modification: Modifications within the scope of this Operating Plan shall be made by mutual consent of the Parties, through the issuance of a written modification signed and dated by all Parties prior to any changes being performed.
 Any Party shall have the right to terminate their participation under this Operating Plan by providing one year advance written notice to the other Parties. - 4.
-Annual Review: This Operating Plan is reviewed annually by (DATE) and revised, as needed. - 5.
-Duration of Operating Plan: This Operating Plan is executed as of the date of last signature and remains in effect through (DATE) unless modified or superseded.

-If the current Master Coop Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that is does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new Operating Plan.

-- 6. Previous Instruments Superseded: List, as applicable. - 7.
+Annual Review: This Operating Plan is reviewed annually by May 30 and revised, as needed - 5.
+Duration of Operating Plan: This Operating Plan shall be effective and in effect for five years, beginning June 15, 2020, unless modified or superseded. - If the current Master Coop Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that is does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new Operating Plan. - 6.
+Previous Instruments Superseded: List, as applicable. - FS Agreement #15-FI-11081300-038 - 7.
 Authorized Representatives: By signature below, all signatories to this Operating Plan certify that the individuals listed in this document are authorized to act in their respective areas for matters related to this Operating Plan.